Jordan Richard (bowler): Professional career

 Richard joined the PWBA Tour in the 2018 season.
 In just her fourth professional event (PWBA Greater Harrisburg Open), she won her first title on June 16 of that year and would later be voted as PWBA Rookie of the Year.
 She won her second title in 2019 at the PWBA Lincoln Open.

 Following the COVID-cancelled 2020 season, Richard went winless in 2021 and 2022.
 She rebounded in 2023 with three titles.
 She won the GoBowling!
 Spokane Open on May 13, then won back-to-back events in June at the Great Lakes Classic and Bowlers Journal Cleveland Open.
 She placed fourth at the season-ending PWBA Tour Championship, but this finish earned her enough points to lock up 2023 PWBA Player of the Year honors.
 Richard led her next closest competitor, Diana Zavjalova, by almost 16,000 points (110,162.5 to 94,250).
 She also led the 2023 Tour in average (219.69) and championship round appearances (6), while tying for the lead in cashes (11).

 Richard qualified as the top seed for the 2024 PWBA Tour Championship, but lost the title match on August 13 to Sin Li Jane of Malaysia.
 Despite not winning a 2024 title, Richard finished the season second in earnings and third in average.

 On June 1, 2025, Snodgrass set a PWBA record (since the 2015 restart) with a 12-game qualifying block of 3,018 pins (251.5 average) at the PWBA Rock 'n' Roll Open in Parma Heights, Ohio.
 However, she would be knocked out in the semifinal round against Singapore's New Hui Fen.
 On June 7, Snodgrass won the PWBA Bowlers Journal Waterloo Open for her sixth career PWBA Tour title.
 As the No. 2 seed, she defeated Stephanie Zavala in the semifinal match before topping Correen Acuff, 227–215, in the championship match.
 The following event, Snodgrass qualified as the top seed at the U.S. Women's Open, her fourth consecutive appearance in the stepladder finals this season.
 She was the victim of a 290 game by New Hui Fen in the championship match, settling for her second runner-up finish in a major.
 For the 2025 season, Snodgrass placed first in average (218.86), championship round appearances (5), Top-12s (8), cashes (11, tied with Bryanna Coté) and match play appearances (7, tied with Stephanie Zavala), while placing second in points and third in earnings.

+On June 6, 2026, Snodgrass won her seventh PWBA Tour title at the PWBA Barbara Chrisman Classic in Columbus, Ohio.
+As the top seed, she defeated Sin Li Jane in the championship match, 250–198.
+She finished the 2026 PWBA Tour season second in points for the second straight year, while finishing first in cashes (11), tied for first in match play appearances (7), second in average (216.04) and second in championship round appearances (5).